se-mohamedyousef/porsa/README.md

 4. Click "Save" to store your information
 5. Your profile data is saved to your specific user account

-### Using the Calculator

-1. Navigate to the **Calculator** tab
-2. Enter stock details (symbol, quantity, buy price)
-3. Click "Calculate Profit/Loss" to see results

 ### Managing Your Portfolio

 - **Refresh Prices**: Click the refresh button to update all stock prices